Trading View

 Active investor monitoring several positions

-Pro is the right starting point.
+Essential (Pro) is the right starting point.
 The alert system alone justifies the cost if it replaces daily manual price-checking — set a level, get notified, act with intention rather than reacting to noise.
+Bar Replay is also unlocked here and useful if you want to practice decisions against historical data.

 Multi-asset or multi-strategy setups